lil131/cloudflare-worker/README.md

 4. Return the transformed HTML page as the response from the Worker

 ## Instruction
-Reference the [Getting Start](https://developers.cloudflare.com/workers/learning/getting-started) guide the detailed steps of setting up and deploying Workers applications.
+Reference the [Getting Start](https://developers.cloudflare.com/workers/learning/getting-started) guide the detailed steps of how to sett up and deploy Workers.

 ### test
 To test the application locally, run `wrangler dev`.